TD Tom Davies: Tom Davies Bespoke Opticians Stores

-Besides being sold in opticians in over 23 countries worldwide, Tom Davies also owns five flagship stores, all based in central London.
-They can be found at Sloane Square, Knightsbridge, Canary Wharf, The Royal Exchange and Covent Garden.
+Besides being sold in opticians in over 23 countries worldwide, Tom Davies also owns four flagship stores, all based in central London.
+They can be found at Sloane Square, Knightsbridge, Canary Wharf and The Royal Exchange.

 The Tom Davies Bespoke Optician stores include an eye examination clinic which is stocked solely with ZEISS optical testing machinery and is the only private practice in the UK to have all the latest diagnostic equipment available from ZEISS.
 With the equipment of ZEISS, Tom Davies is able to conduct an eye examination which is as accurate and precise as the ones from the ophthalmology clinics.
 Further, it is 84% more accurate than a manual eye test.